-First philosophical argument - "An actually infinite number of things cannot exist." - Actual infinites do not exist and cannot exist in the physical world.
-If actual infinites did exist in the physical world, we would see absurdities and effects we could not live with, literally.
+Philosophical Argument #1 - An infinite number of things cannot exist.

+Actual infinities do not exist and cannot exist in the physical world.
+If actual infinities did exist in the physical world, we would see absurdities and effects we could not live with, literally.

-❖ Second philosophical argument - "You cannot pass through an infinite number of events one at a time." - All of history has been formed by adding one event after another.
-So that, the entire series of past events is like a sequence of dominoes falling one after another until the last domino, today, is reached.
-But, no series that is formed by adding one member after another can actually be infinite.
+Philosophical Argument #2 - You cannot pass through an infinite number of events one at a time.

+All of history has been formed by adding one event after another.
+So that the entire series of past historical events is like a sequence of dominoes falling one after another until the last domino, "today", is reached.
+But no series of events that is formed by adding one event after another can actually be infinite.
 For you cannot pass through an infinite number of events one at a time.
 If the universe has no beginning, and time has always existed, we must conclude that there would be an infinite number of sequential events that have occurred in the universe's never ending past.